SwissFEL – the new large research facility at the Paul Scherrer Institute

 As at PSI's other large research facilities, the SwissFEL will be accessible to external researchers, although the requirements of the Swiss Technical Universities and industry have been given special consideration at the planning stage.
-Until now, there are only two comparable facilities in operation anywhere in the world, with an additional three under construction.
+Worldwide there are only four comparable facilities in operation.